 The Toolchain Sprawl Problem in Neocloud Infrastructure

 As companies adopt more cloud infrastructure, they often end up using a mix of platforms such as Amazon Web Services, Google Cloud, and Microsoft Azure.
 That can help teams scale, but it also creates complexity.
-Each platform has its own processes, controls, and workflows, which makes it harder for systems to work together smoothly.
+Each platform has its own processes, controls, and workflows, which makes it harder for systems to work together smoothly, especially as teams integrate GPU cloud services into their environments.

 How Itential Approaches Infrastructure Coordination?